Oxfordshire Artweeks Festival 2026

 In Burford, there were extraordinary hand-sculpted wooden tables to discover, each like a miniature tree.
 And in Shipton-under-Wychwood, animal artist Nic Vickery set up her 1968 caravan studio ‘Gertie’ at a working metalwork studio in nearby Asthall, where a metal forest grows!

-You’ll find full details for Oxfordshire Artweeks Festival 2023 here in February 2023.
+You’ll find full details for Oxfordshire Artweeks Festival on the festival website.

 Please see important ticketing information below.